bilalchrome/LaTeX-ATS-Resume/README.md

 # My-Resume

-This is my **Latex ATS Friendly** resume.
+This is my **LaTeX ATS Friendly** resume.
 Feel free to change it up to whatever by editing *bilal.tex* file.

 ## Easy Method